netzero-labs/netzero-labs/docs/ev_charging/FleetTelemetryModelSX.md

 4. If you have not granted Netzero permissions for **Vehicle Information** and **Charging Management**, follow the prompts to do so.
 5. Once permissions are granted, select **Pair Vehicle**.
-6. You may need to wait for the vehicle to come online before the status updates.
+6. You may need to wait for the vehicle to come online before the status in Netzero updates.

 After the in-car option is enabled and the vehicle is paired, Fleet Telemetry data will begin streaming automatically.